mclementssr/stigs/roles/rhel7stigs/README.md

  ansible-playbook rhel7-stigs.yml

- Note: Nothing will be corrected unless you answer "y" to that category or finding category.
+ Note: Nothing will be corrected unless you answer "y" to the category or finding category.

 <pre>
  Fix CAT 1 findings?
 Answer 'Yes/No' [No]: